dedupeio/dedupe/docs/API-documentation.rst

 trained a gazetteer instance, you can load the saved settings with StaticGazetteer.

-This class has the same interface as RecordLink.
+This class has the same interface as StaticRecordLink except for a couple of methods.

+.. py:class:: StaticGazetteer

+   .. include:: common_gazetteer_methods.rst

 Convenience Functions